In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 There’s no way around tax season but you can use these tips to ensure you get the most tax deductions that you qualify for.
 Even if you don’t enjoy the process at least you’ll pay the least amount of taxes and get to keep more of your hard-earned money.

-How do you reduce the stress of tax season?
-Do you have a favorite app or weekly routine?
+How do you keep track of self-employed tax deductions?
 Share your tips in the comments!